GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ```

 ![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-2.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-3.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-4.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-5.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-6.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-7.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-8.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-9.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-10.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-11.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-12.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-13.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-14.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-15.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-16.png)<!-- -->![](2_split_into_trips_files/figure-gfm/unnamed-chunk-14-17.png)<!-- -->

-Why is this trip being cut into two?
+**Why is this last trip being cut into two?
+Is there a gap in the data

-So far it seems that a 30 minute cut off for splitting trips is working
-better than a 15 minute one, as some of the trips close to the colony
-are being cut into multiple with the 15 minute cut off… try more
-individuals
-though
+for some reason?
+Come back to
+this**

 ### Penguin - 196699